-Necrotic enteritis is the cause of USD 6 billion annual losses in global poultry production and this controllable disease is on the rise.
-One reason is the voluntary or legally required reduction of antibiotics in animal production.
-This trend is driven by the increasing occurrence of antimicrobial resistance, as well as by consumer demand.
-Another reason is the reduction of ionophores which, besides their activity against coccidia, also show efficacy against clostridia.
-When anticoccidial live vaccines are used, the application of these ionophores is not possible and clostridia / necrotic enteritis increase (Williams, 2005).
+Necrotic enteritis is the cause of USD 6 billion losses every year in global poultry production, corresponding to USD 0.0625 per bird (Wade and Keyburn, 2015).
+This controllable disease is on the rise.
+One reason is the voluntary or legally required reduction of antibiotics in animal production due to the increasing occurrence of antimicrobial resistance but also consumer demand.
+Another reason is the administration of live Coccidiosis vaccines and partial reduction of ionophores, which also show efficacy against Grampositive bacteria (Williams, 2005).